 What is the purpose of this piece of content?

-The purpose of this blog post, for instance, is to help you write better copy so you can win more clients.
+The purpose of this blog post, for instance, is to help you write more persuasive copy so you can win more clients.
 Each piece of content should have one specific goal.
 A few more examples:

 - An About page aims to make you more credible and more likable so you receive more business inquiries

-- This sales page from Pamela entices you to buy her Ideal Customer Finder ebook
+- This landing page from Pamela entices you to register for her free content marketing workshop

 - My home page encourages you to sign up to my free snackable writing course

 Once you know the purpose of your content, for every sentence you write, ask yourself, Am I on a side-track and confusing readers, or is this sentence helping achieve my content goal?